 Highways Conditions

-A5 Kelly’s Kitchen Roundabout improvement
+A5 Kelly’s Kitchen Roundabout Works

-Prior to occupation, the mitigation scheme for the A5 and Kelly Kitchen Roundabout shall be carried out in accordance with BWB’s drawings no. SCD-BWB-GEN-01-SK-TR-SK02 status S2 revision P3, dated 18 June 2020 (or subsequent versions approved in writing by the local planning authority in consultation with Highways England)
+No part of the development hereby approved shall be occupied until the mitigation scheme for the A5 and Kelly Kitchen Roundabout has been carried out in accordance with BWB’s drawings no. SCD-BWB-GEN-01-SK-TR-SK02 status S2 revision P3, dated 18 June 2020 (or subsequent versions approved in writing by the Local Planning Authority in consultation with Highways England).

 Scheme details shall include drawings and documents showing: